cairis-platform/cairis/docs/doc.rst

 -  Enter a task name, and the objective of carrying out the task.

--  Click on the Add button in the asset table, and select an environment to situate the asset in.
+-  Click on the Add button in the environment table, and select an environment to situate the task in.
 This will add the new environment to the environment list.

 -  In the Dependencies folder, enter any dependencies needing to hold before this task can take place.